Restorative Yoga Introduction

 In restorative yoga, the postures are the same like in normal yoga but this yoga has its unique qualities those are the support of props and to stay for a long period of time in a single posture.
 Warm up is also very important in this yoga.
-For the warm up, we can do sun salutation or any simple type of Vinyasa.
-After the warm up, we do poses.
+For the warm-up, we can do the sun salutation or any simple type of Vinyasa.
+After the warm-up, we do poses.
 Poses are done by holding for 10 or 15 minutes in a single pose.
 The postures should be comfortable to do.

 We do simply some following postures in Restorative yoga.